 Extremes in heat and humidity can cause major damage to your floors, which leads to expensive repairs.
 In some cases, the need to install entirely new flooring is necessary.
 Needless to say, choosing flooring options for southern states that are best suited for a southern climate will increase the durability and longevity of the floors in your home.

-In this article we’ll discuss some of the most common flooring options and their ability to hold up against high levels of heat and humidity.
+In this article, we’ll discuss some of the most common flooring options and their ability to hold up against high levels of heat and humidity.

 Bamboo Hardwood Floors

-Bamboo flooring performs extremely well in temperate climates, but it can also be a chic alternative to hardwood floors in humid states as it holds up better to moisture because of it’s cell structure and native tropical environment.
-The old “classic” style of bamboo flooring was more of a modern look, but now you can find strand woven bamboo flooring that comes in that are suitable for all types of design including classic “Southern style.”
-Considering it usually costs about half as much as traditional hardwoods, but still provides 100% natural variation in color and grain and a warm feel underfoot, it’s easy to understand why bamboo has become the darling of the design industry.
+Bamboo flooring performs extremely well in temperate climates.
+It can also be a chic alternative to hardwood floors in humid states, as it holds up better to moisture because of its cell structure and native tropical environment (Take a look at The Benefits of Bamboo Flooring).
+The old “classic” style of bamboo flooring was more of a modern look.
+However, you can now find strand woven bamboo flooring that comes in a variety of patterns that are suitable for the classic “Southern style.”
+Look at the rich, beautiful, brown patterns in Ambient’s Carbonized Engineered Bamboo Flooring below.

 Traditional Hardwood Floors

 Hardwood floors are one of the most frequently-installed floors in homes.
 Their classic warmth and beauty lend charm and character to just about any style and design choice.
 Like beautiful starlets, however, hardwood floors tend to be temperamental.
 Hardwood planks will expand and contract in areas of high humidity, and pooling of any liquids can warp and make the wood swell.
 Direct sunlight, which is a factor in the south, can also leave spots on your beautiful floor.
 Take a look at this in-depth comparison of Bamboo Flooring vs Hardwood Flooring.